 - (i) 'Interruption of Studies' is defined as an approved period during which a student's studies are suspended and the student is not normally required to engage with their programme. - (ii) Under ordinary conditions the University expects students to complete their programme in a single continuous period.
 Any period of interruption is therefore only granted when the University believes there are extraordinary circumstances impacting on a student's ability to study.
 Reasons for interruption accepted by the University are normally in relation to matters of a serious personal, medical or financial kind.
-The University may also permit a period of interruption where a student requests to undertake an extended period of work experience that does not form part of a placement integrated to an Edge Hill programme. - (iii) Inability and/or failure to engage or to progress with studies of itself is not a valid reason for interruption. - (iv) Interruption is not an opportunity to repeat periods of study or improve assessment already undertaken as this could provide an academic advantage over peers. - (v) Interruption is an application-based process and students do not have an automatic right to interrupt their studies.
+Exceptional professional commitments will also be considered where a student is studying part time and where they have increased unforeseen work commitments which prevent them from studying.
+The University may also permit a period of interruption where a student requests to undertake an extended period of work experience that does not form part of a placement integrated to an Edge Hill programme. - (iii) Inability and/or failure to engage or to progress with studies of itself is not a valid reason for interruption.

+- (iv) Interruption is not an opportunity to repeat periods of study or improve assessment already undertaken as this could provide an academic advantage over peers. - (v) Interruption is an application-based process and students do not have an automatic right to interrupt their studies.
 The University reserves the right to request that evidence is provided in support of any application to interrupt. - (vi) There may be circumstances when it is not feasible for the University to allow a student to interrupt their studies.
 For example, there may be known changes that will impact on the University's ability to offer that named award upon the student's return.
 In these circumstances students will be offered advice on the options available so they can make an informed decision before applying to interrupt their studies. - (vii) All applications to interrupt study must be supported by the student's department and approved by Academic Registry.